KikodaCode/kikoda-cdk-constructs/API.md

 ```

 - *Type:* string[]
-- *Default:* No additional filtering
+- *Default:* No additional filtering.

 Event ids to include in the event filter.